-This Lyve Storage as a Services agreement (“Agreement”) is entered into by the applicable Seagate entity(ies) below (individually, “Seagate”) as of the date Company accepts these terms (“Effective Date”).
-Where Seagate provides Services to Company in a Territory, as identified below, then the applicable Seagate party designated below for such Territory will be deemed to provide such Services.
-Company and each Seagate party providing Services hereunder are parties to the Agreement for such Territory.
+This Agreement is entered into by the applicable Seagate entity(ies) below (individually, “Seagate”) as of the date Company accepts these terms (“Effective Date”).
+Where an Order is placed by Company or Company Affiliate indicates that Seagate will provide Services to Company in a Territory below, then the applicable Seagate as identified below for such Territory will be deemed to provide such Services.
+Company and each Seagate party providing Services hereunder are parties to this Agreement.

 Seagate Technology LLC